About Us

 Get the answers on our “Guide to Reusing and/or Recycling Locally” page.

-Sustainable Bainbridge created BIZW in 2010.
+Sustainable Bainbridge created ZWBI in 2010.
 It is managed and run by all volunteers.
 We encourage you to explore our site, check out news posts and future events, and engage with us if anything strikes your fancy.

 Subscribe to our monthly newsletter to keep current on our activities, opportunities for participation and education, and other zero waste news.